SaysockRFQ

 Why do lead times vary so much between suppliers?

-Because lead time includes buyer-side preparation, sampling rounds, production complexity, and shipping — not just factory floor time.
+Because lead time includes buyer-side preparation, sampling rounds, production complexity, and shipping — not just the bulk run.
 A factory quoting shorter lead times may be omitting sampling or shipping from the estimate.

 How can I reduce lead time for repeat orders?